Which single or multi-effects pedals should I choose for my electric violin?

 We have listed the most common effects used by electric violinists.

-A multi-effects pedal looks like the one on the picture on the right.
+A multi-effects processor looks like the one on the picture.
 It groups all the effects into one single big pedal.
-All the effects contained in the multi-effects pedal can be used and associated with any other to create new effects.
+All the effects contained in the multi-effects processor can be used and associated with any other to create new effects.

 The first advantage will be its cost.
-In fact, investing in a multi-effects pedal will be much cheaper than buying dozens of single-effect pedals.
+In fact, investing in a multi-effects processor will be much cheaper than buying dozens of single-effect pedals.
 Small precision, a single-effect pedal is not excessively expensive.
-But if you want to have the same number of effects as those contained in a multi-effects pedal with single-effect pedals, then you will need a large budget.
+But if you want to have the same number of effects as those contained in a multi-effects processor with single-effect pedals, then you will need a large budget.

-For a price lower than a bunch of single-effect pedals put in a row, multi-effects processor will allow you to create dozens of effects: distortion, wah wah (if there is a wah wah pedal on your multi-effects pedal), delay, reverb, equalizer, overdrive, chorus, etc.
+For a price lower than a bunch of single-effect pedals put in a row, multi-effects processor will allow you to create dozens of effects: distortion, wah (if there is a wah pedal on your multi-effects processor), delay, reverb, equalizer, overdrive, chorus, phaser and more.

 Generally, some effect chains are already saved into the multi-effects processor.
 Unfortunately, these effects are rather designed for electric guitars.
 And they are not really compatible with electric violins.
 Because electric violins have different frequencies.
 As a result, some effects are difficult to exploit.
 It is necessary to rework them in order to get a great sound.

-To do this, always favor a multi-effects pedal with a USB socket in order to modify and create new effects in your computer, save them and transfer them to the multi-effects processor.
+To do this, always favor a multi-effects processor with a USB socket in order to modify and create new effects with your computer, save them and transfer them to the multi-effects processor.

 If it seems too complicated for you, we have one solution!
-On our shop, we offer Hotone Ampero multi effects pedals already configured for electric violins and violas.
+On our shop, we offer effects processors already configured for electric violins, cellos and violas.

-They integrated 15 effects adapted for electric violins and violas like distortion, bass, acoustic sound, harmonizer, overdrive and more.
+They integrated some effects adapted for electric violins, cellos and violas like distortion, bass, acoustic sound, harmonizer, overdrive and more.
 You just have to plug and play by using effects!

 Single-effect pedals in a row